 Grower Training for e-FMNP

-Please see grower training materials here.
-This includes videos, handouts, and other “how to” tips to help growers know how to use the QR codes, PINs, and Vendor Portal.
+• For training materials on e-FMNP for growers, please click here.
+This webpage includes videos, handouts, and other “how to” tips to help growers know how to use the QR codes, PINs, and Vendor Portal.

 Grower Identification Number